AutoBaxBuilder: Bootstrapping Code Security Benchmarking: Abstract

 \section{Abstract}

-As LLMs see wide adoption in software engineering, the reliable assessment of the correctness and security of LLM-generated code is crucial.
-Notably, prior work has demonstrated that security is often overlooked, exposing that LLMs are prone to generating code with security vulnerabilities.
-These insights were enabled by specialized benchmarks, crafted through significant manual effort by security experts.
-However, relying on manually-crafted benchmarks is insufficient in the long term, because benchmarks (i) naturally end up contaminating training data, (ii) must extend to new tasks to provide a more complete picture, and (iii) must increase in difficulty to challenge more capable LLMs.
-In this work, we address these challenges and present \method{}, a framework that generates tasks and tests for code security benchmarking from scratch.
-We introduce a robust pipeline with fine-grained plausibility checks, leveraging the code understanding capabilities of LLMs to construct functionality tests and end-to-end security-probing exploits.
-To confirm the quality of the generated benchmark, we conduct both a qualitative analysis and perform quantitative experiments, comparing it against tasks constructed by human experts.
-We use \method{} to construct entirely new tasks and release them to the public as \benchmark{}, together with a thorough evaluation of the security capabilities of LLMs on these tasks.
-We find that a new task can be generated in under 2 hours, costing less than USD 10.
+As large language models (LLMs) see wide adoption in software engineering, the reliable assessment of the correctness and security of LLM-generated code is crucial.
+Notably, prior work showed that LLMs are prone to generating code with security vulnerabilities, highlighting that security is often overlooked.
+These insights were enabled by specialized benchmarks crafted by security experts through significant manual effort.
+However, benchmarks (i) inevitably end up contaminating training data, (ii) must extend to new tasks to provide a more complete picture, and (iii) must increase in difficulty to challenge more capable LLMs.
+In this work, we address these challenges and present \method{}, an automated pipeline that generates code security benchmarking tasks from scratch.
+It leverages the code-understanding capabilities of LLMs combined with robust reliability checks to construct functional tests and end-to-end security-probing exploits.
+The quality of the pipeline is quantitatively confirmed by aligning its predictions with an expert-written baseline and qualitatively validated through manual soundness verification.
+We use \method{} to construct a new benchmark and release it to the public as \benchmark{}, together with a thorough evaluation on contemporary LLMs. \method{} generates new tasks in under 2 hours, for less than USD 4.
+Including a manual verification, this reduces the required human effort for benchmark construction by a factor of 12.